nizos/nizos.github.io/posts/look-smarter-with-git-rewriting-your-history/index.md

 ---
 title: 'Look Smarter With Git: Rewriting Your History'
-subtitle: This blog post is co-authored by Raniz.
+excerpt: 'As developers, we are encouraged to commit code changes early and frequently.
+A benefit of which is being able to revert to previous states when needed.
+This luxury, however, can come at the expense of a rather messy Git history; one that communicates how the intended changes were reached rather than what they are.'
 date: 2022-08-08
 author: Nizar
 permalink: /{{ title | slug }}/index.html
 cover: git-flow-cover.jpg
 tags: [git, vcs]
 ---

+This blog post is co-authored by Raniz.

 # Intro
 As developers, we are encouraged to commit code changes early and frequently.
 A benefit of which is being able to revert to previous states when needed.
 This luxury, however, can come at the expense of a rather messy Git history; one that communicates how the intended changes were reached rather than what they are.